spiniko/VMG/README.md

 The operating system, browser name, and browser version are automatically detected.

 Supported browsers include Chrome, Firefox, and Safari.
-Supported operating systems are macOS, Windows, and Linux.
+Supported operating systems are macOS, Windows 7/8/8.1/10, and Linux.
 ___

 ### Testing Tools